Easy Paragliding Quiz

 Oops!
 Looks like gravity got the best of you this time.
 Better luck next crash landing! 😬

-#3.
-What is the name of the maneuver where a paraglider rotates around its vertical axis?
+#1.
+What is the name of the process where the paraglider is filled with air?

-#10.
-What is the main purpose of risers in paragliding?
+#14.
+What is the purpose of a reserve parachute in paragliding?

 Select all that apply: